ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_prometheus--search_filter"></a>
 ### Nested Schema for `input_prometheus.search_filter`

+Required:

+- `name` (String) Search filter attribute name, see: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html for more information.
+Attributes can be manually entered if not present in the drop down list

 Optional:

-- `name` (String) Search filter attribute name, see: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html for more information.
-Attributes can be manually entered if not present in the drop down list.
-Not Null
 - `values` (List of String) Search Filter Values, if empty only "running" EC2 instances will be returned

 <a id="nestedatt--input_prometheus_rw"></a>
 ### Nested Schema for `input_prometheus_rw`

+Required:

+- `port` (Number) Port to listen on

 Optional: